Tutor Training Programme1 July 2019

-Applicants are shortlisted against the person specification.
+Applicants are shortlisted against the person specification and selected for being able to fill the area of need identified for that programme.
 Most applicants have excellent experience in aquatics and training, so if you want your application to stand out, make sure you add all relevant experience and qualifications to your application.

 - Gain experience of training delivery